mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

       * `storage_databases.#.collections.#.data_sources` -     Array of objects where each object represents a stores data store to map with the collection.
         * `storage_databases.#.collections.#.data_sources.#.store_name` -     Name of a data store to map to the `<collection>`.
 Must match the name of an object in the stores array.
         * `storage_databases.#.collections.#.data_sources.#.default_format` - Default format that Federated Database assumes if it encounters a file without an extension while searching the storeName.
-        * `storage_databases.#.collections.#.data_sources.#.path` - File path that controls how MongoDB Cloud searches for and parses files in the storeName before mapping them to a collection.Specify / to capture all files and folders from the prefix path.
+        * `storage_databases.#.collections.#.data_sources.#.path` - File path that controls how MongoDB Cloud searches for and parses files in the storeName before mapping them to a collection.
+Specify / to capture all files and folders from the prefix path.
         * `storage_databases.#.collections.#.data_sources.#.database` - Human-readable label that identifies the database, which contains the collection in the cluster.
         * `storage_databases.#.collections.#.data_sources.#.allow_insecure` - Flag that validates the scheme in the specified URLs.
 If true, allows insecure HTTP scheme, doesn't verify the server's certificate chain and hostname, and accepts any certificate with any hostname presented by the server.
 If false, allows secure HTTPS scheme only.
         * `storage_databases.#.collections.#.data_sources.#.database_regex` - Regex pattern to use for creating the wildcard database.